 High School Juniors Learn From APES

-APES, which stands for American Private Enterprise System, offers students from each Hardin County High School (E-town High, Fort Knox, North, Central, and John Hardin) as well as two students from North Hardin Christian and the home school sector, the opportunity to come together at an off-site location to learn about business and the free enterprise system.
+APES, which stands for American Private Enterprise System, offers students from each Hardin County High School (E-town High, Fort Knox, North, Central, and John Hardin) the opportunity to come together at an off-site location to learn about business and the free enterprise system.
 The program has been around more than 50 years, and has gained a reputation among students as being one of the top five things to put on a resume.